Alterdesk/hubot-alterdesk-adapter/README.md

 up.
 To retrieve the user id from a group chat message, the user id is set in the parameter user.user_id.

 ### Presence
-If a user changes its presence, an EnterMessage or LeaveMessage is passed to Hubot.
+If a user changes its presence, a TopicMessage with the status and an EnterMessage or LeaveMessage is passed to Hubot.

 EnterMessage:
 * Online